rampadc/nrf53-simcom7600g-uarts-test/README.md

+⚠️ Bad code.
+DO NOT USE.
+Archive documentation for my future self only. ⚠️

 This example project shows how to use UART1 and UART0 in async mode.
 UART0 is connected to the nRF5340DK board's USB-to-UART bridge.
 UART1 is connected to an external SIMCOM7600G module.

 This is for my own documentation.
 There are likely to be better ways to do this.
 I tried RTT logger to view the UART commands being received from the SIM7600G module but only received gibberish.
 This is the only approach so far that works for me.